-A hat, sunglasses, towel, camera, and a reusable water bottle are at the top of our list.
-If you’re joining us on a sunset sail, especially during the winter months, you may want to bring a light jacket.
+A hat, sunglasses, towel, camera, and a reusable water bottle are at the top of the list.
+If you’re joining the sunset sail, especially during the winter months, you may want to bring a light jacket.

 Will we see dolphins?

 We sure hope so!
-We frequently see dolphins, especially on our Lana’i trip, however, dolphins are wild animals and while we will do our best, we can never guarantee that you will see them or any other wild marine life.
+Sail Maui guests frequently see dolphins, especially on the Lana’i trip, however, dolphins are wild animals and while they will do their best, they cannot guarantee that you will see them or any other wild marine life.

-We can provide vegetarian or gluten-free options through our catering companies.
-However, people with severe nut allergies or celiac disease should be aware that we cannot guarantee there has been no cross-contamination.
+Yes, vegetarian or gluten-free options are available through their catering companies.
+However, people with severe nut allergies or celiac disease should be aware that they cannot guarantee there has been no cross-contamination.

 Will the boat go to more than one snorkel site?

 Sail Maui catamarans Paragon and Paragon II go to one snorkel site per trip, although you will also have the option to snorkel from Hulopo’e Beach on our Lana’i trip.
-We specialize in performance sailing, so rather than motoring around to multiple spots, we’ll hit our favorite and then go for an exhilarating sail.
+Sail Maui specializes in performance sailing, so rather than motoring around to multiple spots, you'll hit their favorite and then go for an exhilarating sail.

-Yes, Sail Maui provides reef-safe sunscreen as a courtesy on both of our boats.
-We highly recommend using ours or another marine-friendly sunscreen, as chemicals in conventional brands wash off your skin while snorkeling and can kill coral and promote bleaching.
+Yes, Sail Maui provides reef-safe sunscreen as a courtesy on both of their boats.
+They highly recommend using theirs or another marine-friendly sunscreen, as chemicals in conventional brands wash off your skin while snorkeling and can kill coral and promote bleaching.